Today’s Reading: John 5

 Have you ever watched a group of middle school students brainstorm for a group project?
 Or perhaps you’ve watched your kids deciding what to play together?
 Arguments are bound to happen because no one likes it when their ideas are questioned or rejected.
 We can become very defensive about our ideas, because, well, they’re ours.

-When I first discussed this devotional idea with my husband, he offered some different ideas about how to do it.
+When I first discussed this devotional idea with my husband, he offered some different ideas.
 How do you think I initially responded?
 Defensively.
 Was I right and he wrong?
 Of course.
 (That’s a joke.)
 Regardless of what he said, I immediately felt a swell of (what I now recognize as) pride rise up in me because my ideas were being challenged.
 Ironic, huh?

-Being this attached to our own ideas is not only prideful, it limits us.
+Being this attached to our own ideas is not only prideful, it also limits us.
 It’s like a horse wearing blinders.
-If we are only focused on one way of doing things, we are blinded to the broader perspective that offers other ideas, maybe better ideas.
+If we are only focused on one way of doing things, we are blinded to the broader perspective that offers other, maybe better, ideas.

 Regarding the faith, here’s the takeaway: Be willing to sacrifice anything for the certainties of Scripture, and be humble about those things for which we don’t have certainty.

 Core doctrine (like salvation through Jesus alone, for example) is worth fighting for, worth dying for.
-Peripheral issues (maybe like whether today’s woman should cover her head when she prays) should be held in humility.
+Peripheral issues (perhaps like whether today’s woman should cover her head when she prays) should be handled with humility.
 There is a tiny chance that maybe, perhaps you could be wrong.
-Can we admit that is possible?
+Can we admit that it is possible?

 Even if your idea is the best one, is your relationship with your colleague worth it?